JacobBHartman/taj/README.md

 - [ ] Install the suggested plugins
 - [ ] Change the admin password to something you’ll remember
 - [ ] Install and configure the Kubernetes Jenkins plugin

+### Week 2

+This week's project will focus on customizing your Jenkins deployment as well as Dockerizing the image.